Or is it?

 Walmart carries a plethora of brands from HP to Sony.
 While largely dependent on your personal needs, whether that be a 60-inch screen to entertain guests or adding a second screen to your laptop, we liked what we saw from Acer.
 Many of their products are designed for energy efficient performance, including technology that reduces backlight with minimum impact on the display, saving up to 33 percent more energy than your typical laptop.
 This increases the system efficiency, reducing power consumption and boosting battery life by up to 40 percent.

-The company has also cutback on the amount of packaging materials included with its products, reducing the amount of trees and fuel used, and therefore reducing CO2 emissions.
+The company has also cut back on a number of packaging materials included with its products, reducing the number of trees and fuel used, and therefore reducing CO2 emissions.

 Finding little ways to conserve water can lead to big energy savings.
 Considering showers account for about 17 perfect of water heater use, it is essential to upgrade to an energy efficient shower head.
 The gallons of water you save per year can easily creep into the thousands, as several shower head upgrades lead to even bigger returns.
 On average, you can save about $60 a year by making the change, enough to power your home for 10-13 days.
 There’s plenty of shower heads at Walmart that are a third of that price.